 And the thing about these Sports 5 models is that they are VERY affordable – something some other Brands should take note of – well made, tough, practical, easy to see, properly luminous, hand winding, hacking automatic movement – I mean – what’s not to like!

-I won this one at auction and paid not far off the new retail price and happy to do so.
-The reason of course is not just that they are so affordable, it’s more the model/vintage that dictates the value – and I’d pay that price all day long.
+I won this one at auction and paid not far off the new retail price and happy to do so, just to get this particular one.
+The reason of course is not just that they are so affordable, it’s more the model/vintage that dictates the value – certainly to me – and I’d pay that price all day long.